 There is not a single definition and, surely, there is not a predetermined formula to business development.
 You can be a business developer and create your own strategies to deal with projects and problems.
 That is what I can say for sure.

 Please take a moment and tell me in the comments which skills do you already have and which one you are going to learn first.
-Also, if you have any opinion, question, or suggestion make sure you leave a comment.
+Also, if you have any opinions, questions, or suggestions make sure you leave a comment.
 I’ll reply as soon as I can.

-I hope you can make some use out of this article.
+I hope you learned something from this article.
 I hope what I’ve said here can help you become a business developer and go toward the path of this job.

 If you liked this article and found it helpful, make sure to share it so your friends can read it as well.